 Rosa Cendros holds a Ph.D. in Curriculum Studies, and is a lecturer in the area of Multiliteracies at the University of Western Ontario.
 Her work focuses specifically on the ways in which students collaborate and build knowledge through digital and multimodal forms of communication.
 She has over 10 years of experience as an online teacher, instructional designer for online environments, curriculum developer, researcher, and manager of distance education projects.

-Please join us on Monday October 28th for an expert talk by Dr. Cendros, presenting research-based recommendations for harnessing the power of online collaborative mind maps to foster community among students, increase expression, and optimize classroom learning.
-Coffee and tea will be provided.
-Click here, or the image above, to view the poster for more details.
+On Monday October 28th, Dr. Cendros visited the lab to present research-based recommendations for harnessing the power of online collaborative mind maps to foster community among students, increase expression, and optimize classroom learning.

 Gabriella is a computer programmer turned artist.
 She earned her undergraduate and graduate degrees in the field of computer sciences back in her home country of Hungary.
 When Gabriella’s children were ready to go off to pursue their own university educations, Gabriella decided it was time for her to go back too.
 She attended Emily Carr University of Arts in Vancouver earning her Bachelor of Fine Arts.
 From here she earned her Masters of Fine Arts at Western University.
 She has had exhibits globally, appearing in Italy, Germany, United States, Japan, United Kingdom and Canada, most recently in London, Ontario.